paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/A-Us-Juan-Carlos-Balda.png" class="align-right full-width">}}

-I was born in Guayaquil in southern Ecuador and fell in love with marine animals and the unique character of the underwater world at a very young age, thanks to my family.
+I was born in Guayaquil, the large coastal city in southern Ecuador and fell in love with marine animals and the unique character of the underwater world at a very young age, thanks to my family.

 Dedicating my life to diving and natural history seemed a powerful way to teach others about the wonders of the sea and the need for us to take far better care of it.

 I have been a diver since 2001 and a PADI Instructor since 2008, certifying some 300 students over the last 15 years.

-Alongside Claudia, I’ve been developing our business supporting international film crews working in the islands and today, my roles are split between teaching and supporting documentary makers.
+Alongside Claudia, I’ve been developing our business supporting international film crews working in the islands and today, my roles are split between teaching and supporting documentary film makers.

 *Image - Juan-Carlos Balda*